- Finance

 What cost codes do

-Cost codes are simple labels — like Community Access, North Region, or Admin — that you attach to your shifts and supports.
-Think of them as tags that describe which part of your business a piece of work belongs to.
+Cost codes are labels — like Community Access, North Region, or Admin — that you attach to your shifts and supports to record which part of your business a piece of work belongs to.

-• Income — a cost code on a support tags that support's invoice lines, splitting your revenue in your accounting system.
+- Income — a cost code on a support tags that support's invoice lines, splitting your revenue.

-• Wages — a cost code on a shift tags that worker's timesheet line, splitting your labour costs in your payroll system.
+- Wages — a cost code on a shift tags that worker's timesheet line, splitting your labour cost.

-One important thing to remember: these two sides are completely independent.
-Invoicing always reads the code on the support, and payroll always reads the code on the shift.
-A support and the shifts that deliver it can even carry different codes — and often that's exactly what you want, since income and labour don't always belong to the same bucket.
+Invoicing always reads the code on the support; payroll always reads the code on the shift.
+The two are separate, and a support and the shifts that deliver it can carry different codes — often exactly what you want.

 A quick example

-Say you deliver supports across two regions — North and South — and you want to know which one is actually making money.
+Say you work across two regions and want to know which one makes money:

-3. When you invoice, each support's income is tagged North or South in your accounting system.
-When you run payroll, each shift's wages are tagged the same way.
+- When you invoice, each support's income is tagged North or South; when you run payroll, each shift's wages are tagged the same way.

-The same approach works for anything you'd want to compare: swap "region" for your service types (Community Access vs In-home Support), your teams, or your sites.
-Tag it once, and both sides of the ledger sort themselves from then on.
+The same approach works for service types, teams, or sites — tag once, and both sides of the ledger sort themselves out.

 Creating your cost codes